alexbernardez/AirportProblems/README.md

 ## Description

-`AirportProblems` is an R package for analyzing cost allocation problems where agents share a facility’s cost based on their needs, respecting no-subsidy constraints.
+`AirportProblems` is an R package for analyzing cost allocation problems, where agents share the cost of a facility or service based on their needs, respecting no-subsidy constraints.
 It implements several allocation rules from the literature, provides graphical tools for comparison, and includes example datasets illustrating practical applications.

 ## Installation